EU Pay Transparency Directive Italy: A Compliance Guide

 Proportion of Employees Receiving Variable Pay

 The most distinctive feature of the Italian methodology is how the last metric is operationalised.
-According to Freshfields' analysis, the Italian draft decree anchors "equal work" almost entirely to National Collective Bargaining Agreements (NCBAs) named Contratti Collettivi Nazionali di Lavoro (CCNL).
+According to Freshfields' analysis, the Italian decree anchors "equal work" almost entirely to National Collective Bargaining Agreements (NCBAs) named Contratti Collettivi Nazionali di Lavoro (CCNL).
+The decree assigns the primary role for assessing work of equal value to these NCBA classifications.
+Internal company grading systems can only supplement, never replace, this national union framework.
 The Italian labour market operates through job level classification (Inquadramento) across seven levels plus the Quadro middle-management category.
-If an employer follows an applicable NCBA, they are reportedly presumed compliant with the Directive's equal work requirements, although employees retain the right to bring claims.
+If an employer follows an applicable NCBA, they are presumed compliant with the Directive's equal work requirements, although employees retain the right to bring claims.

 For Italian employers, this means: